Hi, I'm Arun Krishnavajjala

 Graduate Research Assistant

-- Used Java and Python to develop MIRACLE, the world's first automated tool to detect motor-impairment accessibility issues in applications
+- Designed and implemented MotorEase, an automated tool to detect motor-impairment accessibility issues in mobile applications using Java and Python programming languages.

 Research & Design Machine Learning Intern